linode/docs/docs/guides/development/python/python-priority-queue/index.md

 (1, 'Jones')
     {{< /output >}}

-5. It is sometimes helpful to verify whether the queue is empty or it is full.
+1. It is sometimes helpful to verify whether the queue is empty or if it is full.
 The `empty` method should return `False` because two entries still remain.
 In practice, the queue is of unlimited size, so `full` is `False` too.

         print(q.empty())